“The intelligence world is a wilderness of mirrors”

 The suggestion being that it smacks of – ironically – collusion except the purpose of the collusion was to stop Trump.
 This of course feeds the conspiracy wing of Trump Inc. As we have said previously, even a malignant troll can be right.
 Or as Joseph Heller had it: Just because you’re paranoid that doesn’t mean they’re not out to get you.

 But it also doesn’t mean that they shouldn’t be out to get you especially if you are insane, and on the payroll of a foreign government, run by a world class psychopathic gangster with access to lethal chemical cocktails, the means to use them and the will to use them the risks be damned.
-Al Capone may have been a dangerous lunatic capable of killing people, but he didn’t have an air force.
+In other words, Al Capone may have been a dangerous lunatic capable of killing people, but he didn’t have an air force.

 This in turn brings us back to a point we raised in regard to the less than nuanced analysis of Marcy Wheeler.